 The almshouses are located in:

-Since 2016 their day-to-day management has been in the hands of Hundred Houses, a local Registered Social Landlord which operates many properties in the city.
+Since 2016 their day-to-day management has been in the hands of the Hundred Houses Society (HHS), a local Registered Social Landlord which operates many properties in the city.

 Residents of the almshouses are not tenants, but are ‘beneficiaries of an almshouse charity’.
 They pay a Weekly Maintenance Contribution (WMC) towards the services provided.

-Applications can be made directly to Hundred Houses and, if you are eligible, you may be put on the waiting list.
+Enquiries can also be made directly to Sue Simms, the Almshouse Trustee by phone (01223504470) or email and, if you are eligible, you may be put on the waiting list.

 18-20 John Street Cambridge CB1 1DT